xNboWan/go2/README.md

-# Template for Isaac Lab Projects
+# Train Your Unitree Go2 Using RL

 ## Overview